jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 [Instapaper article delivery](https://www.instapaper.com/apps).

 **Ear plugs and head phones** because you never know when you'll be seated next to a crying two-year-old.
+I really like the [Jarv NMotion Sport Wireless Bluetooth] headphones to avoid cords getting caught.

 **[Day pack]** that stuffs down.
 Ditch your big travel backpack and carry just the essentials while you're out and about.